Tuesday, 19 June 2007

 Duration 6 hours 40 minutes

 Map 60 of the TOP 100 blue series (now superseded)

-All trace of bad weather had gone when we woke, and after a quick bowl of muesli we set off at 6:50 to find the short cut to the abbey, following the instructions of the camping ground manager.
+All trace of bad weather had gone when we woke up, and after a quick bowl of muesli we set off at 6:50 to find the short cut to the abbey, following the instructions of the camping ground manager.

-As we were puzzling over the map we met a little old man and his dog.
-They just appeared out of the undergrowth, although there were no houses anywhere near.
-I asked him whether we could get to the abbey this way and he inspected me suspiciously and said “Are you German?”
-When he found out that we were Australian, he was all smiles and said that the abbey could be reached from here, adding that there was a lovely view of its roof from the cliffs.
+As we were puzzling over the map we met a little old man and his dog, who just appeared out of the undergrowth, although there were no houses anywhere near.
+I asked him whether we could get to the abbey this way and he inspected me with deep suspicion and asked “Are you German?”
+When he found out that we were Australian, he was all smiles and said that the abbey could certainly be reached from here, adding that there was a lovely view of its roof from the cliffs.

 It was then that we realised that the abbey was not up on the ridge where we were, but down in the deep gorge below.
 As we parted the old man advised us to try to forget the bad things that happened sixty years ago, advice that he could well have heeded himself.

 Pressing on, we came to the cliff line and the track turned south, right on the edge, becoming so rough and loose that a stumble would send you over into the void.
 Not only was it dangerous, but we could see that it would take us hours to get down to the valley floor, if we ever did.
 Retreat was the best option*.

 The little old man had vanished when we came back, and we very much doubted whether either he or the camping woman had ever been on this track.

 We lost no time returning to Gordes, where we had a second breakfast as a consolation for our trouble, revisiting the Provençale, where we had dined last night.
 The weekly market was setting up in the château square and the bar was full of stallholders.